Dima-369/macOS-Menu-Countdown/README.md

 ## Installation

-The application requires `ffplay` to be installed which can be installed by `brew install ffmpeg`.
-Once the timer is finished, an audo file named `you-can-heal.mp3` in the same directory as the application is played.
+Once the timer is finished, an audo file named `you-can-heal.mp3` in the same directory as the application is played via `afplay`.

 The `you-can-heal.mp3` audio is cut from the end of the [Medical Medium's Brain Meditation](https://podcasts.apple.com/us/podcast/003-brain-meditation-letting-go-of-fear/id1133835109?i=1000492358953).